Donald M. Hooper: Political career

 A longtime resident of Brookfield, Vermont, Hooper was elected to the Vermont House of Representatives as a Democrat in 1984.
 He was reelected three times, and served from January 1985 to January 1993.
 During his House career, Hooper served as chairman of the Government Operations Committee, and served on the Natural Resources and Ways and Means Committees.

 In 1992, Hooper was the successful Democratic nominee for Secretary of State.
 He defeated Republican nominee James F. Milne, and succeeded Jim Douglas, who ran unsuccessfully for the US Senate.

 Hooper served one term, January 1993 to January 1995.
 In 1994, Hooper was defeated for reelection by Milne, who went on to serve two terms.

 Later career

 Hooper later worked as the Northeast Regional Representative for the National Wildlife Federation.
 He retired in 2016.

 Publications

 Don Hooper is the illustrator of I Could Hardly Keep From Laughing: An Illustrated Collection of Vermont Humor, co-authored with Bill Mares.
 Publication date: December 7, 2021, by Rootstock Publishing, of Montpelier, Vermont.

 Family

 Hooper is married to Allison Hooper, the co-founder of the Vermont Butter and Cheese Company.
-They are the parents of three sons, Miles, Sam, and Jay.
+They are the parents of three sons, Miles, Sam, and Jay who is a state representative in Vermont.

-In 2016, Jay Hooper was elected to the Vermont House of Representatives.